err0rdev/quickshell/README.md

 # Quickshell
 This is a quick python script.
+For you lazy boys and girls